-This section is a material topic to the Company and its Domestic Operating Subsidiaries.
-However, this information will not be disclosed in this reporting cycle, instead the relevant management approaches will be discussed in this section.
+This section is a material topic to the Company.
+However, this will not be disclosed due to the propriety nature of this information, instead the relevant management approaches will be discussed in this section.

 GSMI takes particular care to not misrepresent itself or its products to its customers and other stakeholders.
 Therefore, the Company complies with the standards set by regulating bodies in all its marketing and advertising campaigns.
 As with similar products, any form of substance abuse or over-consumption of such product by an irresponsible individual can lead to temporary loss of sobriety and may cause possible health issues in the future.